Lex-ari/RemoteCoders-Project-1/README.md

 Contributions

-Koki Yamaguchi: Made the based methods for ArrayBagTest.java and created the code Union method in the ResizableArrayBag.java and LinkedBag.java.
+Koki Yamaguchi: Made the based methods for ArrayBagTest.java and BagDriver and created the code Union method in the ResizableArrayBag.java and LinkedBag.java.

 Iker Goni: Programmed base methods for LinkedBag.java and LinkedBagTest.java, programmed intersection() for LinkedBag and ResizableArrayBag